pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--june-6-2020.md

 If you cancel and the masterclass can be filled anyway after your cancellation, we will refund you the full amount you have paid.
 If you cancel and the masterclass does not fill, then you will be refunded according to the following schedule:

-* Cancellation before May 1, 2020: 75% refund
+* Cancellation before July 1, 2020: 75% refund
-* Cancellation before May 15, 2020: 50% refund
+* Cancellation before July 15, 2020: 50% refund
-* Cancellation after May 29, 2020: no refund
+* Cancellation after July 15, 2020: no refund

-Come join me on June 6, 2020, talking travel, life, photography and many other things\!
+Come join me on August 8, 2020, talking travel, life, photography and many other things\!

 ### The photographer